Rectangular Matrix Additions in Low and High Temperatures: Introduction

-The function $\B(\Vec{a};z_{1},...,z_{M};\theta,N)$ is known as multivariate type BC Bessel function in a general theoretical framework of special functions.
-We briefly review this framework in Appendix A, and give more information about the type BC Bessel function in Section 2.2, 2.3 based on the theory.
+The function $B(\vec{a},x_{1},\dots,x_{N};\theta,N,M)$ is known as multivariate type BC Bessel function in a general theoretical framework of special functions.
+The note~\cite{Xu} gives a brief outline of the framework, while in this paper, we give a more concrete definition of $B(\vec{a},x_{1},\dots,x_{N};\theta,N,M)$, and state its properties needed later in Sections~\ref{sec:typebc} and \ref{sec:dunkl}.